now browsing by category

 The employees are not required under the law to report what they purchase, as long as it stays below the $3,000 limit. $10,000 was spent at one particular Starbucks in Alameda, CA by DHS employees.
 This is A Lot of money spent on over-priced, albeit tasty, coffee (sorry Jared, I’ve seen your Vine but I had to say it).

-In my opinion, government employees have many more benefits than most other employees already.
-Free expensive coffee is going too far.
 Not to mention it was found that in 2008 some of these “micropurchases” were used for paying for dating sites, iPods, and expensive dinners, to name a few.
 Spending that much money, $20 billion, is just crazy!
 All sorts of state and federal programs scrimp for dollars to function and many times are forced to shut down while they are out getting coffee and dates.

 A study released last Wednesday by the Massachusetts branch of the American Civil Liberties Union asserts that Boston police officers unfairly target African-Americans during their patrols of the city.
 The four year study suggests that racial profiling is to blame for the lopsided number of black citizens being stopped by officers on patrol.